-Every care has been taken in preparing the content of this booklet, however Barnardos and the Family Support Agency do not assume legal or other liability for inaccuracy, mistake or other errors.
+Every care has been taken in preparing the content of this booklet, however Barnardos and Tusla - Child and Family Agency do not assume legal or other liability for inaccuracy, mistake or other errors.
 Information in this booklet is general information only and is not intended to be used as a substitute for advice and treatment from a qualified professional.
-Organisation contact details are shown for the convenience of the user and do not mean that Barnardos or The Family Support Agency endorse these organisations.
+Organisation contact details are shown for the convenience of the user and do not mean that Barnardos or Tusla - Child and Family Agency endorse these organisations.
 This booklet is one in a series on Parenting Positively.
 Parenting is a very rewarding job but one which can be difficult at times, especially when parents are faced with challenging situations.
 The aim of this series is to provide information and guidance to you, as a parent of a teenager, to help create a positive, loving and supportive relationship between you and your child.